oracle-devrel/devo.tutorials/modernize-healthcare-graalvm.md

 * Stream 2 tech stack is being considered with GraalVM Enterprise as an option depending on the outcome of Stream 1 benchmarking results
 * Serverless (initial thoughts) has got some excitement for GraalVM’s Native-Image due to memory footprint and cold-startup optimization

-{% img  assets/modernize-healthcare-api-exchange.png “Brand logos for FHIR and Cloud Native Computing Foundation” %}
+{% imgx  assets/modernize-healthcare-api-exchange.png “Brand logos for FHIR and Cloud Native Computing Foundation” %}

 ## Healthcare Context